vicentinileonardo/old_website/projects.md

 <hr style="border:2px solid gray">
 <br>

-<a name="digital-watermarking-tool"></a>

 ## Digital watermarking tool

 ### Project description

-A digital watermarking implementation developed for the **"Catch the Mark" competition** of the Multimedia Data Security graduate course at the University of Trento. <br>
+A digital watermarking tool developed for the **"Catch the Mark" competition** of the Multimedia Data Security graduate course at the University of Trento. <br>
 The implementation is based on various research papers and leverages **Discrete Wavelet Transform** and **Singular Value Decomposition**. <br>
 The repository contains code for embedding, detecting, and attacking watermarked images. <br>
 Overall, the embedding strategy was evaluated as interesting and effective. <br>